tytyne/instaphoto/README.md

 Support and contact details

-For any support please contact me on dusaflora@gmail.com
+For any support please contact me on dusaflora2@gmail.com

 License

-MIT Copyright (c) 2019 Dusabeyeyezu florentine
+MIT Copyright (c) 2019 Dusabeyezu Florentine